Hurry, book your ticket to see Jonesy live this Thursday 2 May 2019 as he shares inspirational stories about the spirit of adventure.

 So, what does it take to be a modern adventurer?
 Here, Jonesy gives us his top 3 insights in this exclusive interview.

 I didn’t set out to be an adventurer.
 It’s something I fell into by following what I was passionate about.
-The idea to cross the ditch, to kayak from Australia to New Zealand, was sparked during a trip in late high school to do the Duke of Edinburgh award.
-We paddled the length of the Murray River – 2,500 kilometres in 49 days.
+The idea to cross the ditch, to kayak from Australia to New Zealand, was sparked during a trip in late high school.
+We paddled the length of the Murray River – 2,560 kilometres in 49 days.
 Then I noticed on the map that the distance from Australia to New Zealand was about the same, so why couldn’t you kayak from one shore to the other?
-What was the difference between kayaking that far on a river verses the ocean?
+What was the difference between kayaking that far on a river versus the ocean?